rseward/resume_reviewer/README.md

 Please summarize the strengths and weaknesses of the candidate for this position.
 ```

-You can cut and paste that sentence into the chat prompt entry in the UI or write your own.
+You can cut and paste that sentence into the chat prompt entry in the UI or write your question.